taurusilver7/instagram-2.0/README.md

 - Populate the like/dislike algorithm to a post in useEffect where the index of the given like/dislike is matched with the uid of user issued the like in the database.
 - set the UI logic based on the like/dislike property with a condition from _/liked/_ state.
 - show the number of likes near the like icon.

+- The deployed web domain is added to the google cloud SDK configuration for avoiding any breakups.
+- The env variables are added to the deployment site for continuous google authentication required for the application.

 # Next.js + Tailwind CSS.